cloud-gov/cg-site/_posts/2023-11-27-release-notes.md

 ## Platform Changes
 ---

-This section is for the platform operators at `cloud.gov` to highlight changes to Cloud Foundry components, this is likely not of interest for developers using the platform.
+This section is for the platform operators at Cloud.gov to highlight changes to Cloud Foundry components, this is likely not of interest for developers using the platform.

 ### BOSH DNS - v1.36.10 from 1.36.9